NPKelly/CS481-X-S20-capstone-homecu/docs/RandyCamacho.md

 ## 2/23/20
 Installed mysql workbench and began messing around with it.
 Still need to discuss with team on either mySql or postgreSQL.

+## 2/25/20
+Got the data added to the project.
+Went with Postgre.
+Added to zenhub in preparation for the first sprint.
+Need to assign tasks.

+## 2/27/20
+Meeting with sponsor, discussed what we have planned.
+Went over some questions about front end aspects.